AckerApple/mega-aide/README.md

   - Or grab a keyboard
 - ⌨️ 🐭 ❌ Avoid plugging in a keyboard with a trackpad/mouse
   - Can cause trackball games to confuse which device to use
+- My lower cabinet ring light was only one color (not change colors)
+  - 🪫 The remote was not working.
+The battery in remote was dead on arrival
+    - 🔋 I was able to replace with 2032 watch battery I had on hand
+  - Ring light remote could change to dance mode but it always went back to solid color
+    - ✅ I just needed to hold the lock button down for about 5 seconds to lock it in
 - 💡 Do you have LEDBlinky controlled lights?
   - 💡 🕹 Do you have light up joysticks and they don't light up in games?
     - The joysticks may not be mapped to light up during game play